-Each is good by itself, but combining them is even better!
+Each is good by itself, but combining squash, green beans and spinach is even better!
 You’ll have a powerful punch of antioxidants and vitamins if you eat this dish, especially vitamins A, B, C, E, K and folate, not to mention minerals such as potassium, phosphorus, magnesium and calcium.

 Heat oil in skillet over medium-high heat.

 Add squash, onion and green beans; cook, stirring often, until nearly tender, about 8-10 minutes.

 Stir in garlic and sauté another minute or two.

 Add spinach; cook just until heated through and beginning to wilt.

 This whole foods, gluten-free recipe is designed for those with gluten intolerance, gluten sensitivity, or celiac disease, but I’ve found that people who have no food allergies like it, too.
 It is wheat-free, barley-free and rye-free.
 Also, it is casein-free, corn-free, dairy-free, egg-free, lactose-free, nut-free, refined sugar-free and soy-free.
 The low carb combination of vegetarian ingredients is also quick and easy to make.